 The Jamie's Ministry of Food program, has been designed to promote long term behaviour change.
-Independent research has indicated the length of our course is required to embed health benefits.
-We have recently introduced one-off workshop classes which are intended as the next level to our Jamie's Ministry of Food course.
+Independent research has indicated 5 weeks is the ideal amount of time required to embed health benefits for the long term.

 Do I have to pay upfront?

 Booking through the website is the preferred option.
-The organisation can opt to either pay upfront at time of booking or to be invoiced.
-This is an option on the Group Booking Form.
-An invoice can be provided for larger groups.
+Organisations making a group booking can opt to either pay upfront at time of booking or to be invoiced.
+An invoice can be provided for larger groups if required.
 All invoices must be paid prior to the course commencing.

 Does a carer have to pay?

-We do encourage carers to be enrolled and cooking alongside the individual they are supporting.
-This encourages independence amongst participants and the carer learns new skills and takes food home to share with their family.
+We encourage carers to be enrolled and cooking alongside the individual they are supporting.
+This encourages independence amongst participants and the carer learns new skills.

 The same carer must attend all classes in the course for health and safety purposes.
 It is preferable for a person with special needs to arrive 15 minutes before the first class to ensure the Jamie's Ministry of Food trainers have adequate time to discuss any issues that may arise for the participant during the course.